Stage Three – Living with No Self

 It is impossible to see the self, to remember the self, or to be self-conscious, the mind was restricted to the present moment.
 The more it tried to reflect back on itself, the more overpowering the silence.

 The odd thing is that even as we lose those aspects that we believe make us who we are, life continues much as before.
 If you met me you wouldn’t find a personality that seemed disengaged or distant.
 From the outside, I don’t think I haven’t changed much at all.
-My wife Gaun doesn’t find herself living with a totally different person to the one she met five years ago, or if she does she seems to be quite happy with her new partner!
+My wife Gaun doesn’t find herself living with a totally different person to the one she met six years ago, or if she does she seems to be quite happy with her new partner!
+This book has been written from this state of stillness , which demonstrates that on some level things are working as intended to maintain functionality.
 Rather, the change is my perception of the world and from my point of view, there’s no one at home – ever.

 I have mentioned this before but it is worth saying again because it is such a huge milestone in the journey.
-This experience of no-self is the first time on my journey spanning thirty-six years that something recognisably different has happened on a permanent basis and it is this permanency that makes this such a unique situation.
+This experience of no-self is the first time on my journey spanning nearly forty years that something recognisably different has happened on a permanent basis and it is this permanency that makes this such a unique situation.
 Previous to this I dipped into altered realities through meditation, chanting or contemplation, but I always returned to a life basically as it was.
 During meditation, I entered an inner world of silence and stillness, although often battling the intrusion of thoughts, and maybe touched on a sense of oneness to the exclusion of all around me.
 However, once I opened my eyes the world re-emerged and my mind returned to its normal role of analysing, assessing and reacting.
 Duality prevailed and my meditative state was quickly overwhelmed.
-When I compare that to now, and I have been settled into this no-self existence for well over a year, there has not been one instance where I have moved out of that state.
-The disconnect with a previous self gets deeper with passing time.
+When I compare that to now, and I have been settled into this no-self existence for over two years, there has not been one instance where I have moved out of that state.
+I find that the disconnect with a previous self gets deeper with passing time.
+To repeat Bernadette:

 In the next chapter, I try to give some life and reason to the way things are for me now to demonstrate how living in the now works in everyday life and why it might be beneficial.